Selective high schools and opportunity class placement procedures

 • specific seating.

-A person trained in anaphylaxis response will be present at each test centre.
+Invigilators trained in anaphylaxis response and first aid will be present at each test centre.
 Parents and/or carers of students with anaphylaxis must take an anaphylaxis kit to the invigilator before the test starts.
 The Selective Education unit will send these parents and/or carers information about the anaphylaxis kit well before the test day.

 Parents and/or carers do not need to request arrangements for the student to bring glasses or asthma medication.
 These are automatically allowed for any student.